 The Centre is dedicated to the study, from a multi-disciplinary perspective, of all aspects of Islamic culture and civilization and of contemporary Muslim societies.
 The Centre’s Fellows are active in different departments, faculties and colleges across the University.
-Many students and academics have been enabled to come to Oxford, over the years, by the Centre’s Scholarships and Visiting Fellowships programmes.
+Many students and senior academics have come to Oxford, over the years, through the Centre’s Scholarships and Visiting Fellowships programmes.
 The Centre arranges lectures, seminars, workshops and conferences, exhibitions and other academic events throughout the academic year.

 Many distinguished statesmen and scholars have lectured at the Centre in a programme that began in 1993 with HRH The Prince of Wales' inaugural lecture, 'Islam and the West'.
-Lecturers in this series have included heads of state and government internationally renowned scholars from the Muslim world and beyond (Secretaries General of international organisations, including the Commonwealth).
+Lecturers in this series have included heads of state and government, internationally renowned scholars from the Muslim world and beyond, secretary generals of international organisations, including the UN, OIC, Arab League, UNESCO, and the Commonwealth).

 The new building provides much enhanced academic facilities for the Centre’s future development, including a lecture theatre, seminar and teaching rooms, exhibition space, library, offices for Centre Fellows and staff, a dining hall and accommodation for students and visiting fellows, all set around quadrangles and gardens in the Oxford tradition.
 The complex also includes a mosque which is open to the public for daily prayers.